vickleford/shepherd/README.md

-_Humpty Dumpty sat on the wall_,

-_Humpty Dumpty had a great fall_

-Oh wait, no, those were our monitors...

-Humpty is a MaaS dashboard to show you what's going on with your monitors and alerts at a glance.
+Shepherd is a MaaS dashboard to show you what's going on with your monitors and alerts at a glance.
 It's supposed to be read-only so you can distribute the link to it for other people to view.

 ### Configuring